Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Proposed Method

 \subsection{Missing Modality Modeling: Two-Stage Imputation}

-Inspired by the modality gap phenomenon observed in contrastive learning \cite{liang2022mind}, we hypothesize that a similar gap exists in our multimodal setting, and that it may even contribute positively to model performance, as illustrated in Appendix Figure \ref{fig:UMAP_Visualization_CMU_MOSI}.
+Inspired by the modality gap phenomenon observed in contrastive learning \cite{liang2022mind}, we hypothesize that a similar gap exists in our multimodal setting, and it may contribute positively to model performance, as illustrated in Appendix Figure \ref{fig:UMAP_Visualization_CMU_MOSI}.
 The presence of this modality gap suggests that imputing a missing modality using only shared information from the available modalities is inherently challenging, due to the distinct representational spaces each modality occupies.
 Ideally, the imputed modality should preserve the characteristics of its original distribution without being significantly biased by other modalities.
-To address this, we propose a \textbf{Two-stage Imputation} strategy to reconstruct the representative feature from the missing modality distribution itself, and further refine the imputed modality by adding up instance-specific feature from the available modalities.
+To address this, we propose a \textbf{Two-stage Imputation} strategy to first reconstruct the representative feature from the missing modality distribution itself, and further refine the pre-imputed modality by adding instance-specific features from the available modalities.

 \textbf{Pre-Imputation:} To retrieve modality-specific feature, given a sample $x_i$ with missing modality $M_m \in \mathbb{R}^{s \times d}$ and arbitrary available modality $M_a \in \mathbb{R}^{s \times d}$, where $s$ is the sequence length.
 Pre-imputation aims to obtain the modality-specific feature from other instances of $M_m$ distribution.
 One typical way is to take the mean feature distribution of $M_m$, but simply taking the mean may be overfitting to training set and all representation across different modality samples will be deterministic and uninformative.
-In contrast to mean representation, we wish to introduce some stochasticity during the pre-imputation as this stochasticity may prevent the representation to collapse to the same representation.
-Specifically, we generate an pre-imputed modality embedding $\bar{M}_m$ by sampling $n$ number of instances out of the modality pool $M_{m,i}=[M_{m, 1}, M_{m, 2}, \cdots, M_{m, n}]$.
+In contrast to mean representation, we wish to introduce some stochasticity during the pre-imputation as this stochasticity may prevent the representation from collapsing to the same representation.
+Specifically, we generate an pre-imputed modality embedding $\bar{M}_m$ by sampling $n$ number of instances out of $b$ number of instances in modality pool $M_{m,i}=[M_{m, 1}, M_{m, 2}, \cdots, M_{m, b}]$ as follows: